For best experience please turn on javascript and use a modern browser!

 In addition, you can consult our route description and map in pdf.

-Arriving after the summer 2024 registration days?
+Arriving after the winter 2025 registration days?

 Registration on the specific registration days is strongly recommended, as the process is much easier and faster.
 If for some reason, you are still arriving late in September, schedule a regular appointment by calling +31 20 624 1111.
 Find more information on the website of the municipality.
 Please note that it can take up to several weeks before you will have a regular appointment and another few weeks before you will receive your BSN.